 What symbols do we use in flowcharts?

-A Flowchart is a diagram that shows a process, step-by-step.
-Flowcharts illustrate processes, decisions, and actions in a project.
+A flowchart is a diagram that shows a process, decision, or action in a project.
 It helps teams organize and visualize systems.
-Flowcharts map out a process.
-We can use flowcharts to document, brainstorm, or record a decision-making process.
+We can also use flowcharts to document, brainstorm, or record a decision-making processes.
 Most importantly, flowcharts must be easy to read and understand.

 Frank and Lillian Gilbreth created the first flowchart in 1921.
 They presented the concept of flowcharts to the American Society of Mechanical Engineers in their talk, “Process Charts: First Steps in Finding the One Best Way to do Work.”
 Their tool became part of industrial engineering curricula.
 Soon after teams in many other fields started to adopt flowcharts for their diagramming needs.